*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The leaves themselves have a very fresh aroma to them.
 The leaves also have an incredibly fresh look to them.

 The taste is refreshing, to say the least.
 I did not pick up on much bitterness at all.
 The entire cup was very smooth and the drinkability will make it a great tea for any type of tea drinker.

 The recommended steep is 2-3 minutes in water that is 80 degrees Celcius or less.
 I found 3 minutes to be fine for my taste.
 However, you must let the water cool a bit before steeping.

 Boiling water is far too hot and really saps the flavor of the tea.
-Find this flavorful Anji Bai Cha Green Tea (*affiliate link)at Teavivre.
+Find this flavorful Oriarm Anji Bai Cha Green Tea (*affiliate link) Available on Amazon.

 The tea can be infused about 3 times.
 However, I found the first one to be the best.
 The delicate citrusy flavors were most pronounced on the first infusion making the first cup the best experience for me.